 If you’re looking for the equivalent of a DIY tool that works with Elementor, this could be a good option.
-But if you want a full-featured event management solution, you’ll probably prefer a dedicated event calendar plugin.
+But if you want an all-in-one event management solution, you’ll probably prefer a dedicated event calendar plugin.

 If you’re looking for a WordPress event calendar plugin that has tight integration with Elementor, your three best options are Modern Events Calendar, WP Event Manager, or the Elementor Extras Calendar Widget.